alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 | Robustness | The objective of robustness can be thought of as the goal that an AI system functions reliably and accurately under harsh or uncertain conditions.
 These conditions may include adversarial intervention, implementer error, or skewed goal-execution by an automated learner (in reinforcement learning applications).
 The measure of robustness is, therefore, the strength of a system’s functional integrity and the soundness of its operation in response to difficult conditions, adversarial attacks, perturbations, data poisoning, or undesirable reinforcement learning behaviour. |
 | Reliability | The objective of reliability is that an AI system behaves exactly as its designers intended and anticipated.
 A reliable system adheres to the specifications it was programmed to carry out.
 Reliability is therefore a measure of consistency and can establish confidence in the safety of a system based upon the dependability with which it conforms to its intended functionality. |
 | Accuracy and Performance | The accuracy of a model is the proportion of examples for which it generates a correct output.
 This performance measure is also sometimes characterised conversely as an error rate or the fraction of cases for which the model produces an incorrect output.
 Specifying a reasonable performance level for the system may also require refining or exchanging the measure of accuracy.
 For instance, if certain errors are more significant or costly than others, a metric for total cost can be integrated into the model so that the cost of one class of errors can be weighed against that of another. |

-*Table 1.2: a summary of the core attributes for the principle 'sustainability'*

 Again, we are not proposing that these principles and core attributes be adopted in digital mental healthcare as the respective goals, claims, and evidence.
 However, they could provide a starting point for the refinement of domain-specific principles while argument patterns emerge and become crystallised.[^rawls]